-Once the intravenous solution is prepared with diluents listed in section 6.6 it should be administered within 6 hours of preparation.
-The chemical and physical in-use stability has been demonstrated for up to 12 hours at 2-8 °C. Once removed from refrigeration to room temperature, the diluted product must be used within 6 hours.
+The chemical and physical in-use stability has been demonstrated for up to 12 hours at 2-8 °C and 6 hours at 25 °C.

-From a microbiological point of view, the medicinal product should be used immediately.
-If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 12 hours at 2 to 8°C, unless reconstitution/dilution has taken place in controlled and validated aseptic conditions.
+From a microbiological point of view, unless the method of opening/reconstitution/dilution precludes the risk of microbial contamination the medicinal product should be used immediately.
+If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user.